kkinnear/zprint/doc/reference.md

 Central to all of this is the creation of a style definition which is not an option map to be applied, but rather a function to be called -- a map containing a "style-fn".
-When a style is defined (i.e., configured to be in the `:style-map`) using a map containing `:style-fn` key, the value of that key is a function to be called when this style is used (applied).
+When a style is defined (i.e., configured to be in the `:style-map`) using a map containing a `:style-fn` key, the value of that key is a function to be called when this style is used (applied).
 In addition, the map in which the key `:style-fn` appears is not validated as an option map.